-Before you learn how to overcome stage fright as a singer, it is interesting to know a little about what stage fright is and why it exists.
-Stage fright means a person feels nervous and scared, their brain identifies the on-stage performance as a high-stakes situation and a potential threat which triggers the fight or flight response.
+Before you learn how to overcome stage fright as a singer, it is interesting to know a little about what it is and why it exists.
+If you find you have a shaky voice when singing in front of others, nervous energy may have taken over.
+When you feel nervous and scared, the brain identifies the on-stage performance as a high-stakes situation and a potential threat.
+This then triggers the fight or flight response.

 It must be said that the purpose of the fight, flight or freeze response is when there is a real danger, all that extra adrenalin makes us alert to everything wanting to run or hide.
 Being scared to go on stage is essentially a huge overreaction to what is really a safe situation.
 There is no actual danger, so the reaction is out of proportion with the factual situation of performing on stage.

-Even with famous artists the worse incidents that could take place occur, like forgetting your words or not reaching that all-important note, these things happen, and it is worth having a little word with yourself reminding yourself that these fears are silly really, you are perfectly safe and in no real danger.
+Even with famous artists the worse incidents that could take place occur, like forgetting your words or not reaching that all-important note, these things happen, and it is worth having a little word with yourself reminding yourself that these fears are unfounded really, you are perfectly safe and in no actual danger.